PRICE: $ 253 USD

-The AXiom Speaker Cab Emulator SCE-1 is a 100% analog speaker cab emulator that gets it right because it was based on the frequency responses of over 100 speaker cab and mic combinations and the controls were meticulously designed to reproduce their major characteristics while providing extensive control over all the critical parameters.
+The AXiom Speaker Cab Emulator SCE-1 is a sophisticated 100% analog speaker cab emulator that is based on the frequency responses of 82 speaker cab and mic combinations, with controls that were meticulously tuned to accurately reproduce their defining characteristics while providing extensive control over all the critical parameters.
 You can go from the response of a huge, ported bass cab to a closed-back British 4x12, to an open-back American 2x12, to a 1x12... even a 1x8.
 The SCE-1 can capture the throaty mids of vintage cabs or the scooped mids of modern cabs, the smoothness of distance miking or the phase cancellations of putting the mic against the grill cloth, the extended high-end of ceramic speakers or the upper-mid presence of alnico speakers.
-You get precise and realistic control over the resonant frequency of the cab, the speaker size, mic angle and distance from the grille, the speaker baffle type (fixed vs. floating), cab construction style (open vs. closed back) and speaker magnet type (ceramic vs. alnico).
+You get precise and realistic control over the resonant frequency of the cab, speaker size, mic position and distance from the grille, speaker baffle rigidity (stiff/fixed to "floating"), cab construction style (open vs. closed back) and speaker magnet type (ceramic vs. alnico).
 Not only does it sound like a real miked cab, it gives you an easily adjustable, endless variety of them at your fingertips.

 - 100% analog circuitry

-- Based on the frequency responses of over 100 speaker cab and mic combinations.
+- Based on the frequency responses of 82 speaker cab and mic combinations.